Back to Blog

 4) Website change monitoring (best for specific URLs)

-Monitoring the exact posting URLs is the most reliable way to catch changes.
+Monitoring the exact posting URLs is the most reliable way to catch changes—including the silent edits that portal alerts skip.

-The gap is interpretation: what changed and what should we do now?
+The remaining gap is interpretation: what changed, and what should we do now?

 The workflow upgrade: monitoring + AI briefs